Add-on to core solution

 Where a GRASP NIG exists, CBs are required to use it to apply the rule that provides more protection to the workers.
 If GRASP P&Cs provide more protection, then they override local legislation, and if local legislation provides more protection, it overrides the GRASP P&Cs.

-Where there is no legislation (or legislation is not as strict), GRASP provides the minimum requirements for a good social management system.
+Where there is no legislation (or legislation is not as strict), GRASP provides the minimum requirements for a robust social management system.
 There are no exemptions from the GRASP P&Cs, and NIGs must always be applied to GRASP assessments if available for the respective country.

-Find your GRASP NIG in the GLOBALG.A.P. document center .
+Find your GRASP NIG in the GLOBALG.A.P. document center.

 Countries without a GRASP NIG

-If a country has no GRASP NIG, the CB may apply for special registration for that country by contacting nonig@globalgap.org .
+If a country has no GRASP NIG, the CB may apply for special registration for that country by contacting nonig@globalgap.org.

 In the special registration process, the GRASP assessor must demonstrate that their qualifications and technical skills are applicable to the country where the assessment will be conducted and provide documentation explaining how GRASP P&Cs correspond to local legislation.

-For more information on applying GRASP in a county with no NIG, please see the GRASP general rules .
+For more information on applying GRASP in a county with no NIG, please see the GRASP general rules.

-For information on creating a new GRASP NIG, please see the rules for the development of GRASP NIGs and the NIG template or contact us at graspnig@globgalgap.org .
+For information on creating a new GRASP NIG, please see the rules for the development of GRASP NIGs and the NIG template or contact us at graspnig@globgalgap.org.

 Latest news